The Point Bonita Lighthouse is the only US lighthouse at the end of a suspension bridge.

 1. Start the half mile walk to the Point Bonita Lighthouse

-Park at at the Point Bonita Lighthouse parking lot in the southwest Marin Headlands.
-(Try the Battery Alexander parking lot if it's full).
-Follow the signs and start the half mile trail to the Point Bonita Lighthouse.
+Park at at the Point Bonita Lighthouse lot in the southwest Marin Headlands, and follow the signs to the 1/2 mile trail out to the lighthouse.
+(Try the Battery Alexander parking lot if the Point Bonita Lighthouse lot is full).

 Views from Marin Headlands on foggy day.